alexkernphysiker/WASA-analysis/README.md

 WASA Analysis
 =============
 Sources of my software used for analysis of data obtained from the experiment WASA-at-COSY on searching eta-mesic 3He in May 2014.
+This repository contains code that does not require RootSorter.

 All files are distributed under GPL license

 Required software
 =================

+Framework for calulations that is required to read the input data

 	ROOT

-framework for calulations that is required to read the input data
+Software for plotting.
+Is used by some applications performing final analysis.

 	gnuplot

-software for plotting.
-Is used by some applications performing final analysis.
+I compile this code with the version of gcc new enough to support C++17 standard.

 Needed environment variables
 ============================

+Path containing raw-data analysis results

 	WASA_OUTPUT_DATA

-path to store raw analysis results
+Path to store final results of analysis

 	POST_ANALYSIS_DATA
-path to store final results of analysis

 Compiling